 Uninsured and underinsured motorist coverage:

-- $25,000 per person for injury
+- $25,000 per person for injuries

-- $50,000 for all injuries
+- $50,000 for injuries per accident

 Alternatives to Insurance in Kansas